 The random filter identification strategy

-When an exogenous mediator variable facilitates a treatment effect of interest, the random filter removes variation in treatment driven by unobservable confounding factors.
-This “filtering” permits identification of an ATE when the assumptions underlying other strategies are not met or yield a LATE.
-This paper derives the identification assumptions for the random filter and demonstrates its applicability to research in economics.
-In my empirical example, I use the random filter to measure the impact of the launch of a free-to-use mobile banking platform in El Salvador and explore the mechanisms that caused a push for financial inclusion to be unsuccessful.
+The random filter identification strategy estimates a treatment effect by removing variation in treatment that is driven by unobservable confounding factors.
+This filtering is feasible when the treatment effect mechanism is exogenous and a mediator variable reflecting this mechanism is observable.
+The approach permits identification of an ATE or ATT in settings where the assumptions underlying other strategies are not met or yield a LATE.
+In this paper, I derive the identification assumptions for the random filter and demonstrate its applicability to economics research.
+My empirical example uses the random filter to measure the impact of the launch of a free-to-use mobile banking platform in El Salvador and explores the mechanisms that caused a push for financial inclusion to be unsuccessful.

 Keywords: random filter, front door criterion, identification strategies, financial inclusion, digital banking, mobile money, Chivo Wallet

-The economic value of designer flows in river conservation
+The value of designer flows in river conservation

-Lead Author.
-With Lucas Bair, Matthew Reimer, Michael Springborn, Charles Yackulic, and Dominique Bain
+With Lucas Bair, Matthew Reimer, Michael Springborn, and Charles Yackulic

-Forgoing hydropower to control invasive species through designer flows can provide an effective, but costly addition to meet conservation goals.
-Preliminary results from an application in the Grand Canyon imply that as the market price of electricity falls, the value of improved invasive species monitoring eventually justifies both monitoring costs and flow implementation.
+Forgoing traditional economic benefits of river management to control invasive species through designer flows—controlled releases of water from dams—can provide an effective, but costly addition to meet conservation goals.
+Simulated results from an application in the Grand Canyon reveal that without investment in extensive ecosystem monitoring and designer flow experimentation, the opportunity cost of designer flows remains too high to justify implementation.

 Keywords: population viability, ecosystem restoration, designer flows, hydropower